Doctor of Occupational Therapy

 - Candidates holding a non-U.S. degree may be eligible to take University courses and/or be considered for admission to USAHS.
 Please refer to the “Additional Requirements for Domestic, International, and/or Foreign-Educated Students” section of the University Catalog/Handbook for further information.

 - Students in the Residential OTD program continue to remain eligible for an F-1 student visa sponsored by USAHS.
 Applicants located in the United States on a non-F-1 student visa can be considered for admission.
-Prospective students who already hold a non-F-1 student visa allowing for study in the U.S., including clinical placements, are eligible for admission to the Flex and Hybrid Immersion OT formats, provided a copy of a valid, unexpired passport reflecting visa status is provided prior to admission and that the individual meets other admission requirements.
-Students must keep their non-F-1 student visa in good standing throughout the duration of their studies with USAHS, as the University cannot sponsor them for study now or at any point in the future for the Flex and Hybrid Immersion OT formats.
-Students holding a visa that is renewed during their course of study must provide a copy of their updated passport reflecting visa status to the Admissions office.
-Further, there may be additional requirements for students seeking federal financial aid.
+USAHS does not issue I-20s for F-1 student visa applications for the Hybrid Immersion Doctor of Occupational Therapy (Hybrid Immersion OTD) or the Flex Doctor of Occupational Therapy (Flex OTD).
+However, prospective students who already hold a valid, non-F-1 student visa may be eligible for admission to the Hybrid Immersion and Flex MOT, provided a copy of an unexpired visa and passport reflecting non-F1 student visa status is provided prior to admission and that the individual meets all other admission requirements.
+Students must keep their non-F-1 student visa in good standing throughout the duration of their studies with USAHS, as the University cannot sponsor those students for study now or at any point in the future for the Flex and Hybrid Immersion OT formats.
+Students holding a visa that is renewed during their course of study must provide a copy of the updated visa reflecting current eligibility to the Admissions office.
+Further, all programs that require an in-person clinical component require the student to reside in the United States while completing the program.
+Students are also required to provide proof of residency (e.g., current lease agreement in the student’s name).
+There may be additional requirements for students seeking federal financial aid.
 Students should contact the Office of Financial Aid prior to enrolling and provide any required documents.

 Let's Connect